dhruvsoni365/Angular-Forms-Tutorial/README.md

 - Consider rate limiting for form submissions
 - Implement CSRF protection for production use

-## Accessibility Features

-- Semantic HTML structure
-- Proper form labels and associations
-- Focus indicators and keyboard navigation
-- Error messages linked to form fields
-- High contrast colors for readability

 ---

-**Note**: This is a client-side only implementation.
+**Note**: These are client-side only implementations.
 For production use, add server-side validation and proper data handling.